russelsantos19/100-days-of-code/r1-log.md

 ### R1D25
 Today I study and design my project.
 I learn more about the power of flexbox in CSS.
 It is a time-saver and very useful in making a responsive web page.

+### R1D26
+I take a break today but code a little to fulfill my duty to code daily. #100DaysOfCode really put coding into my daily routine.
+I just add a design to my website and some arrow icon that shows to the tab you selected.